ThomasHabets/rax25/README.md

 ## Technical details

-* The reserved bit used by the Linux kernel (and other Linux tools, like `axlisten`) to indicate extended sequence numbers is set, here.
-The other reserved bit that Linux sets for mod-8 is not set or interpreted here.
+* The reserved bit used by the Linux kernel (and other Linux tools, like `axlisten`) to indicate extended sequence numbers is set.
+This crate sets it too, but since we know the connection state, it's ignored on reception.

 ## Reference documentation